mor1/g54ccs-labs/07-mashup/README.md

     log = logging.info
     err = logging.exception

-    from django.utils import simplejson as json
     from google.appengine.ext import db

-    def datetime_as_float(dt):
-        '''Convert a datetime.datetime into a microsecond-precision float.''' return time.mktime(dt.timetuple())+(dt.microsecond/1e6)
 ```

 Next we have a class we use to enumerate possible states of our program: